pulp/pulpproject.org/pulp-workflow-overview.md

 This example assumes packages already have been synced to Pulp from an external repository.

+If you want to see a real-world application of Pulp, check out StackHPC's [All Aboard the Release Train](https://stackhpc.com/all-aboard-the-release-train.html).

 ![](/images/pulp-workflow-architecture-ha/pulp-cicd-example.png)

 This is the workflow illustrated in this example: